geertj/restful-api-design/resources.rst

 JSON Format
 -----------

-Formatting of a resource to JSON is trivial because the data model of a resource is defined in terms of the JSON model.
+Formatting a resource to JSON is trivial because the data model of a resource is defined in terms of the JSON model.
 Below we give an example of a JSON serialization of a virtual machine::